 Of that 150 varieties of Muscadines, only a handful are widely grown.
 Unlike regular grapes, many varieties need a pollinator, which means it is best to plant at least two different types.
 If you only have space for a single vine, then choose a self-pollinating variety such as ‘Carlos’, which produces a crop all by itself, as well as being a good pollinator for other types.
 Muscadines vary in skin color, flavor, and ease of growth, so choose varieties that suit your taste and skills in the garden.
 Here is a selection of some of the best and most popular varieties to grow.

-Some varieties of Muscadine Grapes to grow at home
+Popular Varieties of Muscadine Grapes to Grow at Home

 Which ever variety you grow, you are going to love the novelty and newness of Muscadine grapes.
 They are easy to grow – the top choice if you live in a warm, humid state – so what are you waiting for?
 Planting time has arrived.